 Anyway... so, let's backtrack just a little bit.
 Over the summer (right before I got ready to move and start school), I was in a very severe car accident.
 God works in mysterious ways and somehow my dog and I walked away with hardly any injuries, but to this day the accident still takes a huge toll on me.
 I was unconscious in my overturned car (which was totaled) while my dog luckily escaped for safety but was lost for a day.
-It still haunts me and I feel like I'm going to have a panic attack any time I get into a car now, I have horrible nightmares multiple times a week, and migraines have become second-nature to me.
+It haunted me - I felt like I was going to have a panic attack any time I got into a car, I was having horrible nightmares multiple times a week, and migraines became second-nature to me.
 But this huge life event, along with going through a breakup from a 5-year relationship and big changes in my family, lead me to become both mentally and emotionally unstable.
 Every day felt like a battle - a battle to be happy, a battle to be motivated, a battle to remain focused, a battle to feel worth something.
 I cried... a lot.
 I cursed... a lot.
 I isolated myself... a lot.
 I felt so alone in a new, unfamiliar place.
 I felt like I had no support system.
 I was exhausting myself by working every day to not only support myself and pay for school, but also get out of the financial hole that the accident put me in through vehicle costs, medical costs, and legal costs.
 Things were pretty rough, to say the least.

 So... wait... what actually happened with school?